ix-ax/AXOpen/docfx/articles/data/AxoDataExchange.md

 ~~~

 > [!IMPORTANT]
-> Export and import function will create high load on the application.
-Don't use with large datasets.
+> Export and import functions creates high load on the application.
+Don't use them with large datasets.
 These function can be used only on a limited number (100 or less) documents.
-Typical used would be for recipes and settings, but not for large collections of production or event data.
+Typical usage would be for recipes and settings, but not for large collections of production or event data.

 ### Modal detail view

-The Detail View is default shown like modal view.
+The Detail View of a record is shown like modal.
 That means if you click on some record, the modal window with a detail view will be shown.
 If necessary, this option can be changed with `ModalDetailView` attribute.
 This change will show a detail view under the record table.
 Example with `ModalDetailView` attribute:

 ~~~
 <DataView Vm="@ViewModel.DataViewModel" Presentation="Command" ModalDetailView="false" />